Payment Options

 Online Monthly Statements

 Around the 27th of each month, an email will be sent to the student’s Bethel email address alerting them that the monthly statement is available to view with a link to access the statement.
 Monthly statements will not be mailed to the home address.
 Students are responsible for forwarding monthly statement information to parents or others who are helping to pay their bill.
-Proxies may also go online to view monthly statements.
+Authorized Users may also go online to view monthly statements.

 To view online monthly statements: